 Leave grass clippings on the lawn

 Leaving grass clippings on the lawn after mowing is the natural way of breaking down grass, also known as grasscycling or grass mulching.
-The next time you mow the lawn, try leaving clippings on the lawn rather than putting them in your green cart or in paper yard waste bags.
+The next time you mow, try leaving clippings on the lawn for a natural way to get a green and lush yard.

 It’s good for your lawn

-- Grass clippings will quickly break down, returning nutrients to the soil.
+- Short clippings will quickly break down, returning nutrients to the soil.